 You know me, I love a freebie.
 I also love to share.
 I try to find freebies where I can and then make a habit of sharing with family and friends.
 My most recent freebie was flower seeds that I received at a community event.
 I planted them in a specially prepared section of my garden at springtime and they were so beautiful and fragrant.
 I have cut flowers and made beautiful bouquets and given to cheer elderly friends.
 That way they know they are thought of.
 I feel good and they also feel good.
 I have also harvested the seeds from the fading plants and will package those nicely and give throughout the year as gifts.

 I know lots of people are fed up with the excessive use of packaging material that we get daily especially in grocery shopping.
-Well I try to find use for these too.
+Well, I try to find a use for these too.
 If you have kids you will agree with me that some of these materials sometimes come in handy for school projects.
 I’m not saying hoard it all but if you can find use for it, I say do it.
 I store sheets of cardboard under my mattress for such projects; the excess pieces go into my compost bin or my recycle bin hopefully to be put to good use by the council.
-If you know of anyone who sells on Ebay or any other online store, you know they are always needing bubble wrap, so if you have any, before you just put it in the bin, consider giving it to this person.
+If you know of anyone who sells on eBay or any other online store, you know they are always needing bubble wrap, so if you have any before you just put it in the bin, consider giving it to this person.
 It will save them having to buy as many rolls as they do.
 And it saves space in the landfills too.

 You know the little Styrofoam packaging peanuts that are used to pad out your packaging or to prevent the item rolling about in the box?
-Well they make awesome beanbag stuffing and will cost nothing but the beanbag material.
-Save them up when you get them and make your own beanbags that you can have for yourself and family or to donate to a kids play centre.
+Well, they make awesome beanbag stuffing and will cost nothing but the beanbag material.
+Save them up when you get them and make your own beanbags that you can have for yourself and family or to donate to kids play centre.

 Styrofoam packaging, ugh!
 So much of it sometimes!
 You can do lots of wonderful craft with these.
 These will make cute gifts too so remember to share.